Midlands native to receive Medal of Honor from President Trump

 Payne led an assault team into a building in Iraq and freed 38 hostages.
 Shortly after doing so, Payne made his way to a second building, battled enemy fighters, and freed an additional 37 hostages.

-Payne grew up in Batesburg-Leesville and Lugoff according to the White House press release.
+Payne grew up in Batesburg-Leesville and Lugoff, according to the White House’s announcement.

+He is stationed at Fort Bragg, where he lives with his wife and three children.

+To read more about Payne’s military career and achievements, click or tap here.

 Copyright 2020 WIS.
 All rights reserved.